 Applications that rely on XML can now be secured with an XML Firewall capability that secures applications against schema and WSDL poisoning, highly-nested elements, recursive parsing, and other XML-based attacks.
 This secures communications between client and application or between applications from different systems closing an often overlooked attack vector.

 Deployed as a reverse-proxy, the Barracuda Web Application Firewall inspects all inbound traffic for attacks and outbound traffic for sensitive data.
 Content such as credit card numbers, U.S. social security numbers, or any other custom patterns can be identified by the Barracuda Web Application Firewall and either blocked or masked without administrator intervention.
 Best of all, the information is logged and can be used by administrators to find potential leaks.

 The Barracuda Web Application Firewall is designed to provide easy, cost-effective assistance to help administrators comply with major application-specific requirements like PCI-DSS, HIPAA, FISMA, and SOX.
 It is certified by a number of third-party testing labs including ICSA Labs as an effective Web Application Firewall solution.
 The Barracuda Web Application Firewall directly satisfies section 6.6 of PCI-DSS and assists compliance with built-in PCI compliance reports.
 Its robust identity and access management and data loss prevention (DLP) capabilities ensure privacy of sensitive data.
-A FIPS 140-2 HSM model ensures that applications it protects meets the highest cryptographic standards.
+A FIPS 140-2 HSM model ensures that applications it protects meet the highest cryptographic standards.